This post may contain affiliate links. If you purchase through my links, I might receive a small commission, at no additional cost to you.

 Canadian Rockies Animals

-Tip #3: Make sure to bring sunscreen to protect yourself from the elements.
-Here are 8 Tips to Treat a Sunburn, if you forgot to apply enough to your face and body.
+Tip #3: Be sure to bring sunscreen to protect yourself from the sun’s harmful rays.
+Here are 8 tips to treat a sunburn if you forgot to apply enough sunscreen to your face and body.

-Tip #4: It often gets windy by two in the afternoon at the peak.
+Tip #4: It often gets windy by 2:00 p.m. at the peak.
 Try to head down the peak by then to avoid potential storms and increasing winds.

 Best Jasper Hikes: Patricia Lake Circle